Tanzu-Solutions-Engineering/ice-tkgi-resources/workshop/content/exercises/02-logging.md

 * Syslog endpoint - `logsx.papertrailapp.com` for this lab
 * Syslog port - `4423` for this lab
 * TLS enabled/disabled - `Enabled` for this lab.
-* `Enable Log Sink Resources` should be enabled on the PKS tile.
+* `Enable Log Sink Resources` should be enabled on the TKGI tile.

 #### Application Logging